Baastheglass/CC-Assignment-2/readMe.md

 ### 3. Handling Integer Division
 - Challenge: Using `CreateFDiv` on integer types caused errors.
 - Solution: Used `CreateSDiv` for signed integer division instead.

-By resolving these challenges, the program successfully generates LLVM IR and executes as expected.